NicolaNardino/serverless-trading-system/README.md

 Main technologies used:
 - Node.js, Javascript ES6.
-- AWS: Lambda & Lambda Layers, API Gateway, SNS., DynamoDB & DynamoDB Streams, S3, Parameter Store.
+- AWS: Lambda & Lambda Layers, API Gateway, SNS, DynamoDB & DynamoDB Streams, S3, Parameter Store.

+The gist of it is that all goes around a message bus: a pure pub/ sub serveless software architecture.

 ## Architecture Diagram